 While many international visitors arrive through Frankfurt's International Airport (or less frequently by Munich and Berlin's airports), traveling by plane is actually one of the worst ways to travel through Germany.
 You miss the wonderful German landscape and it is often far more expensive than the other options.
 Many flights also stopover in other countries, making flying inconvenient and longer than necessary.

 Another key element for your travels is speaking a bit of Deutsch.
-It's true that most Germans speak English, but a little German can go a long way and is always appreciated.
+It's true that most Germans speak English, but a little German can go a long way.
 Speaking German with the sales agent at the ticket counter or your fellow travelers on the train can make travel easier and more enjoyable.